ctriguero/Nuclear-decay/README.md

 |4                          |  3             |

-- Plot the graph Number of rolls to get 1 vs Reweighted distribution.
-Observe where is the maximum of the distribution.
+- Plot the graph  Undecayed nucleus vs Number of rolls.
 - Obtain the half life for the dice experiment.
+In other words, how many number of rolls are needed to have half of the initial dice undecayed?.
 Check that the obtained half-life is compatible with:

+T_1/2=ln 2/lambda